BioClub/labU/README.md

 Site structure ideas/suggestion should go into the \_structure folder.

-# Designers
+# Designer

 - HTML
 - CSS

-New Designs ideas/suggestion should go into the \_design folder. (or in the Google Doc)
+New Designs ideas/suggestion should go into the \_design folder.

+Here is also a shared [Figma Project](https://www.figma.com/file/UlvsISNrw5YMwFB7B3MuC6/BioClub-Tokyo---Website?type=design&node-id=0%3A1&mode=design&t=hWTEsAzRiLPzzu5x-1) where we can jointly develop the Design for the Website.

-# Developers
+# Developer

 - Wordpress & PHP
 - Javascript, jQuery?, Vue?

-## Structure

-General Structure and Features go into \_structure folder.

 ## Installation